 policy subject to the minimum promoter shareholding requirement.
 At present, the aggregate

-foreign investment limit is 74 per cent
+foreign investment limit is 74 per cent. - Existing

 specialised activities have been permitted to be continued from a separate